 - Born in Ornskoldsvik, Sweden on September 26, 1980

-- Has teamed up with his twin brother Henrik to be one of the most unique and dynamic combos ever in professional hockey
+- Has teamed up with his twin brother Henrik to form one of the most unique and dynamic combos ever to play professional hockey

 - Named the 2010-11 Ted Lindsay Award recipient as the most outstanding player in the NHL, as voted by the members of the NHLPA